Skip to content

 y: 200

-See JSON Schema 7 specification For more explanation for each attribute.
+See JSON Schema 7 specification for more explanation of each attribute.

-The following are common patterns that are often found useful when creating a schema.
+The following are common patterns often found useful when creating a schema.

 Union